wp-plugins/foliopress-wysiwyg/readme.txt

 FCKConfig.DefaultLanguage = 'de' ; (you are able to get full list of languages in /wp-content/plugins/foliopress-wysiwyg/fckeditor/editor/lang)

 3. search for FCKConfig.AutoDetectLanguage = true ; and change it to
 FCKConfig.AutoDetectLanguage = false ;

-We will try to make this easier in one of the next versions.
-Also our custom buttons and Image Managemetn won't be translated for now.
+In a future version, we will be adding languages to the Settings panel.
+Please note that the image management system remains English for the moment but will also be updated to multilingual in 2010.